-Gentlemen:-
+Gentlemen:- November 19th, 1925.

-Gentlemen:- Thate tried out the all-wave short wave coil set you had made up for me, and I think it is very good.
-Anyway, it is the best thing that I have had.
-I would like very much if you would make me a duplicate,-exactly like the last-and ship it to me with all the coils, also another set complete, of the all wave coils, immediately.
+I have tried out the all-wave short wave coil set you had made up for me, and I think it is very wood.
+Anyway, it is the hear thing that I have had.
+I would like very much if you would make me a duplicate,-exactly like the issue-and ship it to me with all the coils, also another set complete, of the all wave coils, immediately.